Worried about taking the train in India? Don’t be. Read This Guide To India Trains.

 This is the option we used to book all our train travel in India.
 But I will detail both online options below.

-Online option 1: Book online directly from Indian Railways IRCTC website
+Online Option 1: Book online directly from Indian Railways IRCTC website

 This is not the most straightforward option but once you are registered you’ll have access to all routes, trains, classes and ticket types at a lower cost than booking through a third party.
 (This is a less reviewed way of booking train travel in India as up until 2016 IRCTC did not accept international credit cards).